franckduriez/docs/pages/account/billing/how_to_use_automatic_renewal/guide.en-gb.md

 ![manageautomaticrenewal](images/manageautorenew6b.png){.thumbnail}

-Depending on the service you have chosen, you can set it to manual renewal, or choose an automatic renewal frequency.
+Depending on the service you have chosen, you can set it to manual renewal or choose an automatic renewal frequency.
 If your service is eligible, you can choose the renewal type and frequency.

 ![manageautomaticrenewal](images/manageautorenew7.png){.thumbnail}